ReifyAB/reify.se/_posts/programming/2017-10-29-on-types-and-intent.md

 # On information I care about

-Here are the means to communicate intent when writting code:
+Here are some of the means to communicate intent when writting code:

 * function and argument names
 * documentation
-* type annotations
+* type and contract annotations
 * the code itself

 If we look purely at the communicative power of what we write, the